-Motivational speaker and personal development coach Jim Rohn famously said that “You are the average of the five people you spend the most time with.”
-Who you are with has a direct impact on who you are.
+Motivational speaker and personal development coach Jim Rohn famously said, “You are the average of the five people you spend the most time with.”
 Be intentional about the people you see over the holidays.
 You don’t have to say yes to every party invitation.
-There’s no way you can keep up with it all!
-Focus on the people who bring positivity and encouragement and say NO to the rest.
+There’s no way you can keep up with it all.
+Focus on the people who bring positivity and encouragement and say no to the rest.

 6. Serve Your Community

-Nothing will give you joy like being connected with a great purpose.
-If you’re having a tough time getting out of a negative mental mindset, then get your focus off yourself and give back to your community.
+Nothing will give you joy, like being connected with a great purpose.
+If you’re having a tough time getting out of a negative mental mindset, get your focus off yourself and give back to your community.

 Here are a few ways you could serve this holiday season:

 - Help kids in the foster care system.
-It’s a sad reality that on any given day, there are 443,000 children in the foster care system in the U.S.3 Many of those kids might not get Christmas gifts this year—unless someone like you decides to donate something.
+Many of those kids might not get Christmas gifts this year—unless someone like you decides to donate something.
 Get in touch with your local foster care system and see what you can do!

 - Serve a meal in a homeless shelter.
 Spending time with the poor and the marginalized will help you get your eyes off yourself.
 You can volunteer in a soup kitchen or offer to bring a meal to a family in need.

 - Clean up some trash.
-If you’re passionate about stewarding the earth, then organize a group of friends to do a local trash-walk and clean up a certain part of the city.
-Also, think about ways that you can promote thoughtful consuming this year, such as wrapping Christmas presents with recycled materials.
+If you’re passionate about stewarding the earth, then organize a group of friends to do a local trash walk and clean up a certain part of the city.

 - Give back to your church or a local non-profit.
 December is a popular time for all sorts of service projects, toy drives, and opportunities to spend time with people in need.
-Find an organization you’re passionate about and check out their website or give them a call.
+Find an organization you’re passionate about, check out their website, or give them a call.
 Ask how you can help.
 They’ll find something for you to do!

 7. Laugh, Sing, and be Merry

-Brené Brown, a psychologist and researcher at the University of Houston, speaks about the importance of cultivating a lifestyle of fun.
-As adults, we have to fight to maintain the sense of childlike wonder that keeps the world fresh and exciting.
-But the psychological benefits are worth it!
+As adults, we must fight to maintain the sense of childlike wonder that keeps the world fresh and exciting.
+But the psychological benefits are worth it.
 Your mindset will move into an incredibly positive and joyful state.
-Whether it’s having a spontaneous dance party in the kitchen while decorating cookies, or throwing together some family “winter Olympic” competitions, look for ways to have fun and unwind during the holiday season.
+Look for ways to have fun and unwind during the holiday season.